Planning a trip to Portugal and looking for itinerary ideas, practical advice, or help choosing between cities, the coast, and the islands?

 - What it’s like to visit Algarve in December

-Good to know: Both – Madeira and the Azores – are year-round destinations with milder weather than in mainland Portugal.
-In summer, it usually doesn’t get nearly as hot as in Portugal; and in winter, you can expect spring-like temperatures, but also more wind and some rain.
+Good to know: Madeira and the Azores are year-round destinations with a milder climate than mainland Portugal.
+In summer, temperatures are usually lower than on the mainland, and in winter you can expect spring-like weather, along with more wind and occasional rain.

 Flying to Portugal